xing-lab-hub/xing-lab-hub/README.md

 ### 🛠️ Tech Stack & Learning Focus
 - **Languages:** Python (Basic)
 - **Tools:** Git, GitHub, VS Code
-- **Modern Workflow:** Generative AI for Code Assistance (Prompting, Refactoring, Debugging)
+- **Learning with AI tools:**
+I use AI tools for explanations, suggestions and debugging support.
+I run, check and adapt the code myself.

 ### 📂 About this GitHub
-This profile contains a selection of my **local practice scripts and small algorithms**.
-They serve to demonstrate my understanding of core programming concepts (loops, functions, file handling) and my structured approach to problem-solving.
+This profile contains small Python practice projects.
+I use these projects to practise basic programming concepts such as loops, functions, file handling and simple data processing.
+I use AI tools as a learning and programming aid.
+I run, check and adapt the code myself.

 ### 📫 **Let's connect:** https://www.linkedin.com/in/xing-chang